 CleanTalk Anti-Flood and Anti-Crawler Options

-SpamFireWall Anti-Flood and Anti-Crawler options are intended for blocking unwanted bots that can search vulnerabilities on website, attempts to hack a site, collect personal data, parsing prices or content and images, generate 404 error pages, or aggressive website scanning bots.
+Additional options of SpamFireWall: Anti-Flood and Anti-Crawler are designed to blockx unwanted bots that can search vulnerabilities on a website, attempt to hack a site, collect personal data, price parsing or content and images, generate 404 error pages, or aggressive website scanning bots.
 Aggressive website scanning bots can load website servers a lot therefore the speed of websites can go down as well.
 As a result, Google Ranking System will lower the website position.

 Learn more about what problems bad bots can cause on your site on our Blog.